Seeds2B - Seeds Systems Development

 With Seeds2B, the Syngenta Foundation is improving smallholders' access to high-quality seeds.
 By enabling farmers to make an informed choice, we aim significantly to improve their harvests.
 Seeds2B is active in Senegal, Mali, Kenya, Malawi, Zimbabwe and Indonesia.

-Seeds2B staff helped write an October 2016 article in Agriculture.
-This examines "Determinants of the Use of Certified Seed Potato among Smallholder Farmers: The Case of Potato Growers in Central and Eastern Kenya".
+Seeds2B staff also helped write an October 2016 article in Agriculture.
+This presents "Determinants of the Use of Certified Seed Potato among Smallholder Farmers: The Case of Potato Growers in Central and Eastern Kenya".
 Distance to market, household food insecurity and asset endowment are the most important.

 First soybean trial report, 2016